parkermac/LiveOcean/README.txt

 - x_svar/ is for salinity variance-related extractions.

 - x_tef/ is for TEF extractions and subsequent analysis.
-Currently (2020.05.02) very well organized but has a lot of ongoing development becasue it is central to a paper I am writing.
+Currently (2020.05.02) very well organized but has a lot of ongoing development because it is central to a paper I am writing.

 =====================================================================================
 =====================================================================================